BOURRAKHHamza/BOURRAKHHamza/README.md

 ### 📖 Beyond the Lab

-President of the **FSAC Reading Club** — organizing 30+ book discussions, a blood donation drive (142 donors), and a humanitarian caravan supporting 500+ students in an earthquake-affected village.
+Active member of the **FSAC Reading Club** — contributing to 30+ book discussions, a blood donation drive (142 donors), and a humanitarian caravan supporting 500+ students in an earthquake-affected village.
 Graphic Design Lead for the **FSAC University Health Club**, designing campaign visuals for 700+ students.

 ---